 - Investigate broken floppy drive

-I am experiencing ever increasing fan noise, due to the processor overheating.
-A quick inspection through the fan grille shows substantial dust build up and I assume that this is restricting the air flow and the thermal efficiency of the cooling mechanism.
+I am experiencing ever-increasing fan noise, due to the processor overheating.
+A quick inspection of the fan grille shows substantial dust build up and I assume that this is restricting the air flow and the thermal efficiency of the cooling mechanism.

 The power switch is very detrimental about when it works, mostly not working.
 I have to use the quick function buttons to activate the laptop.
 Feels like the switch is Pepsified